FakyDev/EchoCapture/README.md

 #### Changing pixel format

-You can change the pixel format for you capture screen, as shown below.
+You can change the pixel format for your capture screen, as shown below.

 ```
 .imageSetting format Format48bppRgb